isabellyrocha/bircle/README.md

-# Bircle: A Bottle Recycle Service
+# Bircle: The Bottle Recycle Service